-- (a) The fair market value of the trust shall be determined at least annually, using such valuation date as selected by the trustee in its discretion.
-The trustee, in its discretion, may use an average of the fair market value on the same valuation date for the current fiscal year and not more than three preceding fiscal years, if the use of such average appears desirable to reduce the impact of fluctuations in market value on the unitrust amount.
-Assets for which a fair market value cannot be readily ascertained shall be valued using such valuation methods as are deemed reasonable and appropriate by the trustee.
-Such assets may be excluded from valuation, provided all income received with respect to such assets is distributed to the extent distributable in accordance with the terms of the governing instrument. - (b) The percentage to be used in determining the unitrust amount shall be a reasonable current return from the trust, in any event not less than three percent (3%) nor more than five percent (5%), taking into account the intentions of the grantor of the trust as expressed in the governing instrument, the needs of the beneficiaries, general economic conditions, projected current earnings and appreciation for the trust, and projected inflation and its impact on the trust. - (c) In the case of a trust, (i) for which a marital deduction has been taken for federal tax purposes under section 2056 or section 2523 of the Code (during the lifetime of the spouse for whom the trust was created), or (ii) a trust to which the generation-skipping transfer tax due under section 2601 of the Code does not apply by reason of any effective date or transition rule, the unitrust amount in any taxable year shall not be less than the net income of the trust, determined without regard to the provisions of subsection (d) of this section. - (d) Following the conversion of an income trust to a total return unitrust, the trustee: - (1) Shall treat the unitrust amount as if it were net income of the trust for purposes of determining the amount available, from time to time, for distribution from the trust; and
+(a) The fair market value of the trust shall be determined at least annually, using a valuation date selected by the trustee in its discretion.
+The trustee, in its discretion, may use an average of the fair market value on the same valuation date for the current fiscal year and not more than three preceding fiscal years, if the use of this average appears desirable to reduce the impact of fluctuations in market value on the unitrust amount.
+Assets for which a fair market value cannot be readily ascertained shall be valued using valuation methods as are considered reasonable and appropriate by the trustee.
+These assets may be excluded from valuation, provided all income received with respect to these assets is distributed to the extent distributable in accordance with the terms of the governing instrument.

+(b) The percentage to be used in determining the unitrust amount shall be a reasonable current return from the trust, in any event not less than three percent (3%) nor more than five percent (5%), taking into account the intentions of the grantor of the trust as expressed in the governing instrument, the needs of the beneficiaries, general economic conditions, projected current earnings and appreciation for the trust, and projected inflation and its impact on the trust.

+(c) In the case of a trust (i) for which a marital deduction has been taken for federal tax purposes under section 2056 or section 2523 of the Code (during the lifetime of the spouse for whom the trust was created) or (ii) a trust to which the generation-skipping transfer tax due under section 2601 of the Code does not apply by reason of any effective date or transition rule, the unitrust amount in any taxable year shall not be less than the net income of the trust, determined without regard to subsection (d) of this section.

+(d) Following the conversion of an income trust to a total return unitrust, the trustee:

+(1) Shall treat the unitrust amount as if it were net income of the trust for purposes of determining the amount available, from time to time, for distribution from the trust; and

-(2) May allocate to trust income for each taxable year of the trust (or 1 2 portion thereof) (i) net short-term capital gain described in section 3 1222(5) of the Code for such year (or portion thereof) but only to the extent that the amount so allocated together with all other amounts 4 5 allocated to trust income for such year (or portion thereof) does not 6 exceed the unitrust amount for such year (or portion thereof); and (ii) 7 net long-term capital gain described in section 1222(7) of the Code for 8 such year (or portion thereof) but only to the extent that the amount so 9 allocated together with all other amounts, including amounts described 10 in clause (i) above, allocated to trust income for such year (or portion thereof) does not exceed the unitrust amount for such year (or portion 11 12 thereof).
+May allocate to trust income for each taxable year of the trust (or portion of that year) (i) net short-term capital gain described in section 1222(5) of the Code for that year or portion of that year, but only to the extent that the amount allocated together with all other amounts allocated to trust income for that year or portion of that year does not exceed the unitrust amount for that year or portion of that year; and (ii) net long-term capital gain described in section 1222(7) of the Code for that year or portion of that year, but only to the extent that the amount allocated together with all other amounts, including amounts described in clause (i) above, allocated to trust income for that year or portion of that year does not exceed the unitrust amount for that year or portion of that year.